 So I was put in this vulnerable situation where I also didn’t have anything to fear.
-It was safe there, because your teachers are not going to do anything to harm you.
+It was safe there, because our teachers were not going to do anything to harm us.
 That was a great blessing.
 I learned and absorbed so much from being vulnerable in that environment.
-For example, now I can ask stupid questions and learn something, or I can do something maybe other people wouldn’t do.
+For example, now I can ask stupid questions and learn something, or I can try something that maybe other people wouldn’t do.

 When you are vulnerable with a sense of protection or wisdom, then there’s something backing up your vulnerability.
-There’s always something you can rely on, so that you know that being vulnerable is not going to cause any damage, so to speak.
+There’s always something you can rely on.
+In that case you know that being vulnerable is not going to cause any damage, so to speak.

 The moment when we really experience our heart, this softness and gentleness, is kind of a vulnerable state.
 That’s why many times we don’t want to connect.
 We don’t want to be vulnerable, we want to be strong.

 I watched a program about this juvenile detention center.
 It’s really a sad situation.
 These things are very good to watch for the purpose of generating some kind of compassion and love, however.
 It also helps us to work with our concepts of good and bad.
-It’s not just that simple, you know.
-People are not just good or bad, one or the other––it’s quite complicated, right?
-You have to take into account the whole conditioning of each person.
+Because people are not just good or bad, one or the other––it’s quite complicated.
+When we try to understand someone else, their feelings and their choices, it’s important to take into account their social and emotional conditioning.

 When I saw that it reminded me how we often do the same thing in a different way.
-Love and kindness is the true nature of our heart.
-It’s there, it’s gentle and soft, and it’s a very vulnerable spot.
+Love and kindness are the true nature of our heart.
+Our heart is gentle and soft, and it’s a very vulnerable spot.
 That’s why we’re reluctant to identify with this element of our being.
 We’re afraid to open up fully and completely.